avanzosc/mrp-repair-addons/mrp_repair_date/README.rst

 Repair Date
 ===========

-* This module in "mrp.repair" object creates new fields of dates: Scheduled departure date, start date, end date.
+* This module in "repair.order" object creates new fields of dates: Scheduled departure date, start date, end date.
 Also it is shown in the tree view, the date of creation of the object.